-For these heavy-duty vehicles in the future, it could also be assumed that their emission factors are the same as the low emissions from conventional diesel vehicles fitted with advanced exhaust after-treatment systems.

-However, while these are useful generalisations, there is increasing evidence (see, for example, JRC (2015)), that, at the lowest speed applicable to urban buses in a congested city, NOx emissions are reduced relative to diesel counterparts for the methane-fuelled vehicles because the SCR abatement is less effective, whereas, for higher load operations, the diesel vehicles have NOx emissions that are comparable to, or even lower than, the methane-fuelled equivalent.
-Inventory compilers should keep abreast of the most recent evidence on the relative emissions of natural gas-fuelled vehicles if their inventory contains significant quantities of these alternative-fuelled vehicles.

 Environmental factors

 There are several environmental factors that can have an impact on emissions.
 These include:

 ambient temperature for cold start and evaporative emission calculations;

 road gradient: this is a parameter already required in models such as COPERT for calculating the historical emission inventory; unless an MS already has information on distances travelled on roads with significant gradients (e.g. in a country with many significant highways over mountain ranges), a value of zero gradient will most likely be assumed in its historical inventory and should be retained at this level for projections;